bephrem1/OptimizeAirbnb/README.md

 -Some charts are draw conclusions that can't totally be made exactly.
 Like the top 10 names in San Francisco bar chart... in retrospect I wonder what if a host has multiple listings? (which is likely) Numbers need to be adjusted based off of that.
 I will go back and correct this.</br>

+## Known Bugs </br>

+-The Price Estimation page does not release redirect attribute carrying result back to the page that called POST on its own URI.
+Review this and release the attributes if they exist in the GET method.

 ## Built With